January 2025

 Panoramic view of a sheep shelter.
 A number of sheep are inside the structure, which appears to be a modified trailer or mobile shelter, filled with straw.
 The shelter is situated on a farm, with a farmhouse and outbuildings visible in the background.
 The overall impression is of a rural, agricultural setting.

-I walked the perimiter of the paddock.
+Walked around the edge of the paddock.

 Gently sloping grassy field under a pale sky.
 Several small, dark mounds of freshly turned earth are scattered across the grass, indicating the presence of burrowing animals, likely moles.